px39n/adjustment_pipeline/README.md

 # How it work

+This code make use of [SYMS](https://de.mathworks.com/help/symbolic/syms.html) function in MATLAB to realize automatically calculation.

-So, for any adjustment problem.
+For any adjustment problem.
 We always have to following procedure:

 1 Input data including